بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيْمِ

 Cleaning Pubic Hair / Trimming Nails

--The trimming of nails & removing of pubic hair should be removed before the elapse of 40 days.
+-The trimming of nails & removing of pubic hair should be done before the elapse of 40 days.
 Imam Muslim narrates:

 Anas (Radhiyallahu Anhu) narrates that Rasulullah ﷺ stipulated the time for trimming the mustache, clipping the nails, plucking the armpit hair, shaving the private parts, that it should not exceed forty days.
 (Sahih Muslim).